A Beginner’s Guide to Homeschool Programs (Curriculum Options)

 Free Homeschool Programs

-However, books won’t have the same quality as other programs, and you’ll usually have to read lessons online or print black-and-white PDFs.
+However, the books are not of the same quality as those in other programs, and you’ll usually have to read lessons online or print black-and-white PDFs.

 Some great choices for free programs include: